jdnlab/jdnlab.github.io/README.md

-## Senior Systems Engineer / SRE

 I architect, automate, and secure resilient technical infrastructure.
 My passion is building systems that are not only scalable and cost-effective but also secure by design.
 Specifically, I have significant interest in Linux, Python, and AWS.

-## 🚀 What I Do
+## What I Do

-- **☁️ Infrastructure Engineering (Cloud and Data Center):** Designing, deploying, and optimizing Linux-based systems up to thousands of servers.
+- **Infrastructure Engineering (Cloud and Data Center):** Designing, deploying, and optimizing Linux-based systems up to thousands of servers.
-- **⚙️ Internal Tooling:** Developing software tools that eliminate manual toil, such as vulnerability remediation pipelines and digital forensics and incident response automation.
+- **Systems Tooling:** Developing software tools that eliminate manual toil, such as vulnerability remediation pipelines and digital forensics and incident response automation.
-- **🔒 Security Automation:** Building and orchestrating security responses with custom Python tooling and commercial SOAR platforms.
+- **Security Automation:** Building and orchestrating security responses with custom Python tooling and commercial SOAR platforms.
-- **🛠️ SRE & Observability:** Implementing SRE practices to improve system reliability, from reducing MTTR with automated diagnostics to building robust monitoring systems.
+- **SRE & Observability:** Implementing SRE practices to improve system reliability, from reducing MTTR with automated diagnostics to building robust monitoring systems.

-## 💼 Featured Projects
+## Selected Projects

 ### Critical Data Center Power Telemetry